Lab 06 — Cloudflare Tunnel

 At least two connections to the Cloudflare edge should register.
 Four connections are normal and indicate full redundancy.

-Check the tunnel status from a separate devcontainer terminal:
+Check the tunnel status from a second terminal:

 cloudflared tunnel --config /etc/cloudflared/config.yml info